iguessthislldo/georgios/README.md

     invoke the BIOS code required to access VBE.
 - USB 2.0 stack
 - Porting real applications written in Zig and C
+  - The applications currently written in Zig are "real", but are using the freestanding target and are using system calls directly.
+To be able to use a Zig or C hello work program without any modification, the standard libraries would have to be ported and toolchains would have to be modified to target Georgios properly.
 - Freeing the OS from the need of a boot CD

 ## Building